laravel/lumen-docs/upgrade.md

 - [Upgrading To 5.4.0 From 5.3](#upgrade-5.4.0)
 - [Upgrading To 5.3.0 From 5.2](#upgrade-5.3.0)
 - [Upgrading To 5.2.0 From 5.1](#upgrade-5.2.0)

+<a name="upgrade-10.x"></a>
+## Upgrading To 10.0.0 From 9.x

+Lumen 10.0 serves as a maintenance release to upgrade the underlying Laravel packages to the 10.x release series.
+Before upgrading your application to Lumen 10.0, you should review the Laravel 10.0 [upgrade guide](https://laravel.com/docs/10.x/upgrade) and make any applicable changes to your application according to which Laravel components you are using.

+Once you have made the necessary adjustments to your application, you may upgrade your Lumen framework dependency in your `composer.json` file and run the `composer update` command:

+    "laravel/lumen-framework": "^10.0"

 <a name="upgrade-9.x"></a>
 ## Upgrading To 9.0.0 From 8.x